 National-Scale Air Toxics Assessment

-The National-Scale Air Toxics Assessment (NATA) is EPA's ongoing comprehensive evaluation of air toxics in the U.S. Data from this system are used to calculate the Air Toxics indicators for benzene and formaldehyde that are available on the Tracking Network.
-According to EPA, the NATA assessments were designed to help guide efforts to cut toxic air pollution and build upon the already significant emissions reductions achieved in the US since 1990.
+The National-Scale Air Toxics Assessment (NATA) is EPA's ongoing comprehensive evaluation of air toxics in the United States.
+Data from this system are used to calculate the Tracking Network’s Air Toxics indicators for benzene and formaldehyde.

 NATA was developed as a tool to inform both national and more localized efforts to collect air toxics information, characterize emissions, and help prioritize pollutants/geographic areas of interest for more refined data collection and analyses.
 The goal is to identify those air toxics which are of greatest potential concern in terms of contribution to population risk.